The Best Hospitals To Use For Private Maternity Care In London

 There are private pregnancy scans in the lead-up, and post-delivery there are private rooms, an additional bed for a partner, private en-suite bathrooms and toiletries, dressing gowns and slippers available, as well as a physiotherapist on hand.

 Food comes from the capable hands of a team of 10 chefs, with seasonal offerings and individual tastes catered for.

-This unit has been in the private baby delivering business for 20 years, and boasts some of the most accomplished and well-trained private midwives, obstetricians, neonatologists, and anaesthetists available.
+This London unit has been in the private birth business for 20 years, and boasts some of the most accomplished and well-trained private midwives, obstetricians, neonatologists, and anaesthetists available.

 You can be confident that the welfare of both you and your baby are in the best of baby-catching hands.

 According to the Care Quality Commission, St Thomas’ offers some of the best maternity services in London and boasts state-of-the-art facilities.

 More than 7,000 babies are delivered in the St Thomas’ maternity unit each year with 400 of them in the private maternity care suite.